The Miller's Daughter (1934 film): Plot

 A cat trying to catch a caged bird knocks over a small ceramic figurine of a young country girl, breaking it.
 A maid gathers the broken pieces and puts them in a bin in the attic.
 The matching boy figurine, a shepherd, comes to life, and he and his lamb go to the attic to rescue their companion.

-After the shepherd boy glues the girl back together, they dance to a medley including "The Miller's Daughter" by Lou Handman and Al Bryan, a Cuban instrumental, and the Blue Danube Waltz.
+After the shepherd boy glues the girl back together, they dance to a medley that includes "The Miller's Daughter" by Lou Handman and Al Bryan, a Cuban instrumental, and the Blue Danube Waltz.
 The lamb unwisely awakens a lion figurine, who pursues him.
 As the girl, boy, and lamb escape the attic, the lion dashes himself to pieces against the attic door.
 The shepherd boy, girl, and lamb escape back downstairs, breaking a table lamp in the process.
 The maid, believing the cat to have broken the lamp, swats it with a broom and chases it outside.

-The original “So Long Folks” sequence is missing due to a major splice up between an airing of “Honeymoon Hotel” in which features that short’s sequence.
-The original episode except for the titles was founded on a Nickelodeon airing from 1990.